Ewiclip/FusionFieldPlugin/DEPLOYMENT_INSTRUCTIONS.md

 This is a Plugin Archive for Oracle Fusion Field Service that displays activity properties within the Activity entity context.
 The plugin features a modern, responsive interface with real-time data synchronization and offline functionality.

 ### Plugin Features
-- Display key activity properties (ID, Customer, Status, Schedule, Type, Duration, Location, Resources, Priority)
+- Display essential activity properties (Activity ID and Status)
 - Real-time data updates when activity information changes
 - Offline functionality with Service Worker implementation
 - Responsive design for desktop, tablet, and mobile devices
 - Plugin API integration for seamless Oracle Fusion Field Service communication
+- **Simplified interface** - Clean, focused display of core activity data
 - **Simplified deployment** - No configuration files needed, all settings managed through Oracle interface

 ---